 Each year there are approximately 800 registered attendees for the IPNC weekend, including 140 representatives from the 70+ featured wineries.
 An additional audience of approximately 550 people attend the IPNC's Sunday Passport to Pinot.

-Since 1987, the IPNC has hosted 203 winemakers from France, 43 winemakers from New Zealand, 20 from Australia, 12 from Italy, 10 from Germany, nine from Canada, seven from Switzerland, six from Chile, six from Austria, three from South Africa, and one each from Argentina, England, Israel, and Spain for a total of 323 foreign wineries.
+Since 1987, the IPNC has hosted 182 winemakers from France, 39 winemakers from New Zealand, 22 from Australia, 15 from Italy, 14 from Canada, 10 from Germany, seven from Switzerland, seven from Austria, six from Chile, three from South Africa, and one each from Argentina, England, Israel, and Spain for a total of 307 foreign wineries.